MBruscagnin/paywall/README.md

 text_file.close()
 ```

-At the end this new file is open with a sys call.
+At the end this new file is opened with a sys call.

 ```python
 os.system("open paywall.html")
 ```

 ### Disclaimer
-~~lthough this script works~~ (now deprecated) bypassing paywalls is illegal, **this script is for academic purpose only**.
+~~Although this script works~~ (now deprecated) bypassing paywalls is illegal, **this script is for academic purpose only**.